ant1isbusy/clifootball/README.md

 # cli football analysis [WIP]
 This simple tool allows you to check on your favorite teams and players inside the terminal.
 Made with python and sqlite.

-In this way you can quickly check the latest results, league tables, top scorers, et cetera.
+In this way you can quickly check the latest results, league tables, top scorers, etc. without ever leaving the terminal :)

 A preview of the program: